cairo-book/cairo-book/src/ch08-02-traits-in-cairo.md

 ## Implementing a trait, without writing its declaration.

-You can write implementations directly without definining the corresponding trait.
-This is made possible by using the `#[generate_trait]` attribute with on the implementation, which will make the compiler generate the trait corresponding to the implementation automatically.
+You can write implementations directly without defining the corresponding trait.
+This is made possible by using the `#[generate_trait]` attribute within the implementation, which will make the compiler generate the trait corresponding to the implementation automatically.
 Remember to add `Trait` as a suffix to your trait name, as the compiler will create the trait by adding a `Trait` suffix to the implementation name.

 ```rust,noplayground
 {{#include ../listings/ch08-generic-types-and-traits/no_listing_15_generate_trait/src/lib.cairo}}